solana-turbin3/ADV_NATIVE_JONY/PreReqs/README.md

 ```

-## Rust Concept?
+### Rust Concept?

 - CPI calls with invoke.

-The entrypoint.rs should only handle dispatching calls to other processor functions based on the received instruction.
+Note : The use of CPIs is critical for interoperability with other Solana programs.

-### Signer Checks
+## Signer Checks

-## PaulX- What Lines?
+### PaulX- What Lines?

 In both process_init_escrow and process_exchange, signer checks are done using:
 ```rust